Chieftain Imamu Estate, Virgo

 “No, no, no.” The young woman shook her head and waved her hand in the air.
 “Go back.
 Go away, go away, go away.
 I’ve got enough stressors in my life.
 Don’t need ta start hallucinatin’.
 Got enough whack jobs in this city.”
 The woman looked at her up and down.
 “Even if the hallucination is a pretty lady.”

 “Oh, I’m very real.”
 Atienna chuckled.
 “In my point of view, I should be the one denying your existence.”

 The young woman blinked at her.
 “I ain’t havin’ an argument with my imaginary friend.”

 In the background, the bartender pressed again, “Seriously.
 You’re freaking me out.
 Who are you talking to?”

 The young woman glanced over Atienna’s shoulder.
 In the blink of an eye, her expression of displeasure melded into one of playful lightheartedness.
-It was such an instantaneous change that Atienna was left wondering if the woman had truly felt disturbed by Atienna’s presence at all.
+It was such an instantaneous change that Atienna was left wondering if the woman had truly felt disturbed by her presence at all.

-“Just ventin’ my frustration with work,” the woman said to the bartender.
+“Just ventin’ my frustration with work,” the woman replied to the bartender.
 “I’m sure you don’t want to hear me run my mouth.
 Why don’t ya go take a cig outside?
 Ya sure ain’t doin’ anything in here.
 No customers.”
-She then reached into her pocket, pulled out a wallet, and tossed it to him.
+She reached into her pocket, pulled out a wallet, and tossed it to him.
 “Here, you can get yourself somethin’ nice in the meantime.”